kathuriyarajat/react-native-cron-job/README.md

 ## Usage

 This package allows you to create cron job locally in your react-native app.
+You can schedule your task everyday at a particular time.
 The Cron job will get executed everyday at the given time even if the app is closed.

 # index.js
 Add the below code in your index.js file.